-Arizona State Museum administers the protection, respectful treatment, and repatriation of human remains discovered on state and private land in Arizona (A.R.S. § 41-844 and § 41-865, respectively).
+Arizona State Museum administers the protection, respectful treatment, and repatriation of human remains encountered on state and private land in Arizona (ARS § 41-844 and § 41-865, respectively).
 State lands means lands owned or controlled by the State of Arizona or by any agency, instrumentality, or political subdivision of the State of Arizona, including any county or municipal corporation.

 Among its responsibilities, the Repatriation Office oversees:

-- Burial Agreements for planned projects when there is reasonable expectation that human remains may be encountered during a project.
+- Burial Discovery Agreements for planned projects when there is reasonable expectation that human remains may be encountered.